-4.3 FF-A instances
+2.3 FF-A instances

 An FF-A instance is a valid combination of two FF-A components at an Exception level boundary.
 These instances are used to describe the interfaces specified by the Firmware Framework.
-An interface is accessed at an FF-A instance through a conduit described in 4.4 Conduits.
+An interface is accessed at an FF-A instance through a conduit described in 2.4 Conduits.
 The responsibilities of the caller and callee in each interface depend on the FF-A instance at which it is invoked.

-- An instance is physical if: - Each component can independently manage its translation regime. - The translation regimes of each component map virtual addresses to physical addresses. - An instance is virtual if it is not physical. - The instance between the SPMC and SPMD is called the Secure physical FF-A instance. - Partitions are physically isolated at a virtual FF-A instance. - Partitions are logically isolated at a physical FF-A instance. - The instance between the SPMC and a logical SP is a Secure physical FF-A instance. - The instance between the SPMC and a physical SP is called the Secure virtual FF-A instance. - In the Normal world, the instance between: - The Hypervisor and a VM is called the Non-secure virtual FF-A instance. - The Hypervisor and SPMD is called the Non-secure physical FF-A instance. - The OS kernel and SPMD, in the absence of a Hypervisor is called the Non-secure physical FF-A instance.
+- An instance is physical if: - Each component can independently manage its translation regime. - The translation regimes of each component map virtual addresses to physical addresses. - An instance is virtual if it is not physical. - The instance between the SPMC and SPMD is called the Secure physical FF-A instance. - The instance between the SPMC and an SP is called the Secure virtual FF-A instance. - In the Normal world, the instance between: - The Hypervisor and a VM is called the Non-secure virtual FF-A instance. - The Hypervisor and SPMD is called the Non-secure physical FF-A instance. - The OS kernel and SPMD, in the absence of a Hypervisor is called the Non-secure physical FF-A instance.

-Table 4.2 lists the valid Secure FF-A instances.
-Table 4.3 lists the valid Non-secure FF-A instances.
+Table 2.4 lists the valid Secure FF-A instances.
+Table 2.5 lists the valid Non-secure FF-A instances.

-- Entries in the first row represent the higher Exception level at an Exception level boundary. - Entries in the first column represent the lower Exception level at an Exception level boundary. - Combinations of Exception levels that are not architecturally feasible are listed as Not applicable (NA).
+- Entries in the first row represent the higher Exception level at an Exception level boundary. - Entries in the first column represent the lower Exception level at an Exception level boundary. - Combinations of Exception levels that are not architecturally feasible are listed as Not applicable (NA). - Combinations of Exception levels that are not supported by the Firmware Framework are listed as Invalid (INV).

-Table 4.2: Secure FF-A instances
+Table 2.4: Secure FF-A instances

-EL boundary EL3 (AArch64) EL3 (AArch32) S-EL2 S-EL1 (AArch64) S-EL1 (AArch32) S-EL2 Secure physical NA NA NA NA S-EL1 (AArch64) Secure physical NA Secure virtual NA NA S-EL1 (AArch32) Secure physical Secure physical Secure virtual NA NA S-EL0 (AArch64) Secure virtual NA Secure virtual Secure virtual NA S-EL0 (AArch32) Secure virtual Secure virtual Secure virtual Secure virtual Secure virtual
+EL boundary EL3 Monitor S-EL2 S-EL1 Secure Supervisor S-EL2 Secure physical NA NA NA NA S-EL1 Secure physical NA Secure virtual NA NA Secure Supervisor Secure physical Secure physical Secure virtual NA NA S-EL0 Secure virtual NA Secure virtual Secure virtual NA User Secure virtual INV Secure virtual Secure virtual Secure virtual

-Table 4.3: Non-secure FF-A instances
+Table 2.5: Non-secure FF-A instances

-EL boundary EL3 (AArch64) EL3 (AArch32) EL2 (AArch64) EL2 (AArch32) EL2 (AArch64) Non-secure physical NA NA NA EL2 (AArch32) Non-secure physical Non-secure physical NA NA EL1 (AArch64) Non-secure physical NA Non-secure virtual Non-secure virtual EL1 (AArch32) Non-secure physical Non-secure physical Non-secure virtual Non-secure virtual
+EL boundary EL3 Monitor EL2 Hypervisor EL2 Non-secure physical NA NA NA Hypervisor Non-secure physical Non-secure physical NA NA EL1 Non-secure physical NA Non-secure virtual Non-secure virtual Supervisor Non-secure physical Non-secure physical Non-secure virtual Non-secure virtual